 What to Expect:

 As a PIE student, you will be working with the same content and material as UWW campus students.
-Compared to your high school courses, expect the PIE course to go at a faster pace, greater responsibility, and higher standards.
-Also, other PIE students will share your level of motivation for this course which will contribute to a satisfying and productive learning experience.
+Compared to your high school courses, expect the PIE course to go at a faster pace, require greater responsibility, and demand higher standards.

 As a PIE student, the first steps towards succeeding in your PIE course are to read and understand the course syllabus.
 The syllabus includes very important information regarding instructor expectations, office hours, key dates, attendance policy, and grading policies.

 All students enrolled in UW-Whitewater courses are expected to complete their course work with fairness and honesty.
 Failure to abide by this will result in disciplinary action.